asanchezcastillo/QPixSemiAnalytical/README.md

 ---------------
 Finally, the code is ready to be run as follows:
 ```
-./OpticalSimulation -i <input_file_name> -o <output_file_name> -n <number_of_events>
+./OpticalSimulation -i <input_list_of_files> -n <number_of_events>
 ```

-Note: the input file name and the output file name are mandatory parameters whereas the number of events is not.
-If no n is given, the whole input file will be processed.
+This will produce as many output files as input files were given in the input list.
+Note: The flag -n referst to the maximum number of events to be run whithin a single file.

 Examining the code
 ---------------